webupps/Apollo-graphql/README.md

 # The Art of Software in Action - GraphQL
-Free Demo project for GraphQL
+Free Demo project of GraphQL

 ## Requirements
 Node Version